25 Hidden Costs of Owning a Home I’ve Seen as a Real Estate Investor

 If you’re moving into a condo, townhouse, or planned community, you may need to pay monthly or annual HOA fees.
 These fees typically range from $200 to $500 per month but can climb higher in upscale developments or areas with extensive amenities.

-HOAs cover services like landscaping, pool maintenance, and security, but they can also levy special assessments for unexpected repairs.
-Before buying, review the HOA rules and financial history to see if fees are likely to increase.
+HOA fees cover services like landscaping, pool maintenance, and security, but they can also levy special assessments for unexpected repairs.

-You can sometimes negotiate with the seller to pay a portion of the fees upfront or look for homes in areas without an HOA to avoid this added cost entirely.
+You can sometimes negotiate with the seller to pay a portion of the HOA fees upfront or look for homes in areas without an HOA to avoid this added cost entirely.

 Moving Costs

-Additional expenses, such as packing supplies, storage, and cleaning services, can push costs even higher.
 To save money, you can pack items yourself, rent a truck instead of hiring movers, or move during the off-season when rates are lower.

 Maintenance and Repair Costs

 Owning a home means being prepared for ongoing maintenance and unexpected repairs.
 Most experts recommend budgeting about 1% to 3% of the home’s value each year to cover upkeep.
-For a $300,000 home, this equals $3,000 to $9,000 annually.

 Common tasks include servicing heating and cooling systems, cleaning gutters, and repainting walls, while larger repairs like roof replacements or plumbing issues can easily cost thousands.